Relationships

 How far back does Groupthink track relationships?

-Currently tracks relationships from meetings since you connected your calendar.
-Historical backfilling is planned for future releases.
+Groupthink tracks relationships from meetings since you connected your calendar.

 What about group meetings?